staxmanade/sample-pouch-couch-databaseperuser/README.md

 <a name="#what-it-does"></a>
 ## What it Does

-In this case the `server` is primarily a simple [CouchDB](http://couchdb.apache.org) with some specific configuration tweaks.
+In this case the `server` is several docker instances.

-Checkout below the configuration tweaks
+1. The node web app running that has [Superlogin](https://github.com/colinskow/superlogin) auth routes and renders the React U.I. built in the `./servers/app/client` folder.
+2. [CouchDB](http://couchdb.apache.org) is run another docker instance
+3. Redis is also run in a docker instance which handles superlogin auth session state.

 <a name="#what-about-couchdb-config-changes"></a>
 ## What's Different with the CouchDB Configuration